reconhub/recontools/README.md

     Rscript -e "recontools::init_package('mynewpackage')"

-Please note that this creates all optional components (like the MIT license).
+Please note that using `Rscript` creates all optional components (like the MIT license) without asking.

 `init_package` currently does the following: